moq-wg/moq-transport/draft-lcurley-warp.md

 This ensures that relays can easily route/fanout media to the final destination.

 ## Bandwidth management and congestion response
+TODO: Add motivation text regarding bw management techniques in response to congestion.
+Also refer to {{priority-congestion}} for further details.

 In point to point scenarios, it may be possible for publishers to notice network congestion and to manage encoding parameters to fit into the available bandwidth.
 This is generally not possible at relays, especially in cases involving large fan-out.